dirkgroenen/mopidy-mopify/README.md

 - Rebuild the search's layout [#18](https://github.com/dirkgroenen/mopidy-mopify/issues/18) [#11](https://github.com/dirkgroenen/mopidy-mopify/issues/11)

-- Rebuild the queue manager to get it more in line with other music clients
+- Rebuild the queue manager to get it more in line with other music clients (for example Spotify)

+- Fixed adding items (like playlists and albums) to queue

 v1.4.2 (19-04-2015)
 ------------------